-Xray of elbow of 13 years old boy after injury.
+Xray of the elbow of 13 years old boy after injury.

-The injury resulted due to fall from bicycle.
+The injury resulted due to fall from a bicycle.

 Image 20 -Xray Elbow Showing Nonunion of Fracture Lateral Condyle Humerus With Cubitus Valgus

-Cubitus Vlagus is the deformity of the elbow resulting in forearm pointing outwards in relation to arm.
-One of the late complication of non union of humerus lateral condyle fracture is cubitus valgus.
+Cubitus Vlagus is the deformity of the elbow resulting in forearm pointing outwards in relation to the arm.
+One of the late complication of nonunion of humerus lateral condyle fracture is cubitus valgus.

-Following is an xray of adult who presented with deformity of cubitus valgus and xray revealed non union of lateral condyle.
+Following is an xray of an adult who presented with deformity of cubitus valgus and xray revealed non union of the lateral condyle.